 How do conduction vaporizers work?

-Conduction vaporizers use direct contact to heat your cannabis.
+Conduction vaporizers use direct contact to heat your herbs.
 First, the battery heats the coil which in turn heats the walls of the vaporizer’s oven.

-As a result of being in contact with the walls of the oven, the vapour is produced from the cannabis.
+As a result of being in contact with the walls of the oven, the vapour is produced from the herbs.

 Conduction vaporizers are the most popular type of vaporizer and come in a variety of shapes, sizes and price brackets.

 Despite being based on old technology, many users swear by conduction vaporizers and will use nothing else.
 Even today, some of the worlds best vaporizers (Davinci IQ, Pax 3) still use conduction heating.